 Carrot cake meets banana bread in this super easy, moist and delicious carrot cake banana bread (with cream cheese frosting, may I add!)

-I just love making flavoured banana breads.
+I just love making flavoured banana bread.
 I mean, banana bread is delicious on its own, but it’s always fun to mix in other flavours.
 Why not, right?

 This loaf cake or quick bread is not overly banana-y or overly sweet.
 What it is, though, is downright delicious.

-And, if you’re like me (and my mother-in-law), you always have a few ‘beyond their prime’ bananas sitting on your counter.
+And, if you’re like me (and my mother-in-law), you always have a few bananas that are quite ripe sitting on your counter.

 My mother-in-law is particularly funny.
 She’s not a huge fan of eating bananas as they are, but always has to have them in her home.
 For guests, maybe?
 Or perhaps it’s for a yummy carrot banana cake, like this one.